bermuell/boxoffice/readme.md

 # boxoffice
+This is a demo app with the purpose of getting familiar with the Cosmos ecosystem (SDK, IBC).
 **boxoffice** is a blockchain built using Cosmos SDK and Tendermint and created with [Ignite CLI](https://ignite.com/cli).

 ## Get started